Skip to main content

-After you activate WAAP for your domain in CDN, it will appear on the Domains page in the Gcore Customer Portal.
-Here, you can view all domains and their statuses, navigate to the CDN settings, and delete inactive domains.
+After activating WAAP for a domain in CDN, it appears on the Domains page in the Gcore Customer Portal.
+This page displays all domains and their statuses, provides access to CDN settings, and allows deletion of inactive domains.

 Domains page in the Customer Portal